KITS: 1986–1997

 Over time, KITS dropped the "Hot Hits" approach.
 It remained a mainstream CHR station and began a gradual musical shift, incorporating more modern rock songs into the Top 40 playlist.
-By October 1986, KITS had completely dropped the pop and rhythmic artists from the playlist and became a pure modern rock station.
-The station's new moniker became "Live 105" under program director Richard Sands and music director Steve Masters.
+In October 1986, led by General Manager Ed Krampf, KITS dropped the pop and rhythmic artists from the playlist overnight and became a pure modern rock station.
+The station's new moniker became "Live 105" under GM Ed Krampf, program director Richard Sands and music director Steve Masters.

 The music that KITS played ranged from mainstream alternative rock, imports, dance music, and even classic songs from pioneering artists such as Lou Reed, David Bowie and T.Rex.
 "Live 105" became a national influence on the format and the sole source of radio exposure for such artists in the San Francisco Bay Area.